pdsmart/tzpuFusionX/README.md

 Like the tran<i>ZPU</i>ter<sup><i>Fusion</i></sup>, the tran<i>ZPU</i>ter<sup><i>FusionX</i></sup> can provide enhanced video and sound to the host.
 The SOM incorporates dual DAC audio and a 2D GPU with configurable resolutions.
 <div style="padding-top: 0.8em;"></div>

 To most retro users, the above wont have meaning or interest as it is primarily for software research and development.
-What the board can offer the end user is:
+What the board can offer the end user eventually (project still in development phase) is:
 <ul style="line-height: 0.8em;"><font size="3">
   <li>Original host specifications<br>- there might be slight differences in the Z80 functionality as it is implemented in software but the Z80 hardware timing is accurate.</li>
   <li>Accelerator<br>- the Z80 can run at much higher speeds due to the abundance of memory and 1.2GHz dual-core processor, which would typically see performance equivalent to a 500MHz Z80.</li>